 Our approved supplier Coversure Poole have put together the following blog to assist you with getting the correct protection to keep you, your employees and your belongings safe.
 Want a discounted decorator’s insurance quote?
-Then contact Coversure Poole on 01202 801 782 or email firstname.lastname@example.org and quote Decorators Forum for an exclusive discount.
+Then contact Coversure Poole on 01202 801 782 or email email@example.com and quote DFUK for an exclusive discount.
+For more information click here, or check out our approved suppliers page.

 What Insurance Should A Decorator Have?